LinuxForHealth/FHIR/fhir-bucket/README.md

 With server-side-driven, the fhir-bucket will repeatedly call the `$reindex` operation.
 The user selects a date or timestamp as the reindex "marker", which is used to determine which resources have been reindexed, and which still need to be reindexed.
 When a resource is successfully reindexed, it is marked with this user-selected timestamp.
 Each reindex REST call will process up to the requested number of resources and return an OperationOutcome resource containing issues describing which resources were processed.
 When there are no resources left to update, the call returns an OperationOutcome with one issue, with an issue diagnostic value "Reindex complete", indicating that the reindex is complete.

 With client-side-driven, the fhir-bucket will repeatedly call two operations in parallel; the `$retrieve-index` operation to determine the list of resources available to reindex, and the `$reindex` operation with a list of resources to reindex.
-Driving the reindex this way avoids database contention associated with updating the reindex timestamp of each resource with reindex "marker", which is used by the server-side-driven approach to keep track of the next resource to reindex.
+Driving the reindex this way avoids database contention associated with updating the reindex timestamp of each resource with the reindex marker, which is used by the server-side-driven approach to keep track of the next resource to reindex.

 To avoid read timeouts, the number of resources processed in a single reindex call can be limited.
 Reindex calls can be made in parallel to increase throughput.
 The best number for concurrent requests depends on the capabilities of the underlying platform and any desire to balance load with other users.
 Concurrency up to 200 threads have been tested.
 Monitor the IBM FHIR Server response times when increasing concurrency.
 Also, make sure that the connection pool configured in the FHIR server cluster can support the required number of threads.
 This also means that the database needs to be configured to support this number of connections (sessions) plus any overhead.